Blacktail Deer Hunting Possibilities With Huntin’ Fool

 A hunter in camo with the blacktail buck he harvested in a field.

 Chichagof Island has a great population of deer and typically has one of the highest, if not the highest, harvest rates out of all the islands.
-It produces some great bucks but not to the extent of the above mentioned islands.
+It produces some great bucks but not to the extent of the above-mentioned islands.
 The landscape of this island varies greatly, depending on which island within the Chichagof Island chain you are hunting.
 It has timber harvest areas and open alpine basins scattered throughout.
 All of these islands are made up of multiple different islands, bays, and huge mountain ranges, so pinning down a certain mountain or series of mountains that is going to be better than another for trophy quality can be overwhelming.
-B&C records is one way to narrow your search, but talking with local pilots and biologists can be a huge help.
+B&C records are one way to narrow your search, but talking with local pilots and biologists can be a huge help.
 Most of the time, it just comes down to getting as far away from access points as you can and then you will turn up mature bucks.

 Alaska’s Top Blacktail Deer Units